Super-Chunk White Chocolate Macadamia Nut Cookies

 You see, melted butterโ€”a liquidโ€”creates spread.
 If there isn’t enough flour to absorb the added liquid, the cookies will spread all over the baking sheet.
 On the other hand, if there’s excess flour, the cookies will taste dry.
 Finding the balance between too wet and too dry is a total roll of the dice!
 Speaking of dry ingredients, I add 1 teaspoon of cornstarch here.
 This ingredient adds a little extra softness.
 I don’t add cornstarch when making the coconut macadamia nut cookies because the coconut acts as a really soft dry ingredient, so cornstarch just isn’t necessary there.

 The original recipe also used an extra egg yolk.
 I love this addition!
-See my chewy chocolate chip cookies if you’re curious about it.
+See my chewy chocolate chip cookies or brown butter marshmallow crispy cookies if you’re curious about it.
 Basically, an extra egg yolk = extra richness and extra chew.
 Both good things.

 Two final changes: I add a little more baking soda for additional volume because the original cookies typically over-spread.
 I also switch the amounts of sugar.
 Here we use an equal amount of granulated sugar and brown sugar.
 In addition to sweetening, brown sugar creates a soft and more flavorful cookie and granulated sugar creates spread.
 Balancing them helps produce a chewy, yet crispy edge cookie.